INDIANA UNIVERSITY BLOOMINGTON

-Applicants are required to fill out the posting at: http://indiana.peopleadmin.com/postings/4247 and then submit an AMS cover sheet, curriculum vitae, a research statement, and a teaching statement using the online service mathjobs provided by the AMS at (http://www.mathjobs.org).
+Applicants should complete the required demographic information on the posting at http://indiana.peopleadmin.com/postings/7219 and then submit an AMS cover sheet, curriculum vitae, and a teaching statement using the online service provided by the AMS at http://www.mathjobs.org.
 If unable to do so, you may send application materials to the address below.
-Applicants should arrange for four letters of recommendation, including one evaluating teaching experience.
-Please ask reference writers to submit their letters electronically through mathjobs.
-If they are unable to do so, they may also send their letters to the following address: Search Committee, Department of Mathematics, Indiana University, 831 East 3rd Street, Rawles Hall, Bloomington, IN 47405-7106.
-Applications should be received by November 15, 2017; however, late applications will be considered until the position is filled.
+Applicants should arrange for at least three letters of recommendation evaluating teaching and administrative experience.
+Please ask reference writers to submit their letters electronically through http://www.mathjobs.org.
+If they are unable to do so, they may also send their letters to the following address: Lecturer Search Committee, Department of Mathematics, Indiana University, 831 East 3rd Street, Rawles Hall, Bloomington, IN 47405-7106.
+Applications should be received by February 15, 2019.

-Bloomington is located in the forested hills of southern Indiana and offers a rich variety of musical and cultural attractions.
 Indiana University is an equal employment and affirmative action employer and a provider of ADA services.
-All qualified applicants will receive consideration for employment without regard to age, ethnicity, color, race, religion, sex, sexual orientation or identity, national origin, disability status or protected veteran status.
-Additionally, Indiana University is supportive of the needs of dual career couples.
+All qualified applicants will receive consideration for employment without regard to age, ethnicity, color, race, religion, sex, sexual orientation, gender identity or expression, genetic information, marital status, national origin, disability status or protected veteran status.
+Indiana University is responsive to the needs of dual career couples.